Does Your Thru-Hike Still Count if You Miss a Few Miles? Two Hikers Debate.

 Pulling a sled of gear across a frozen lake in Minnesota, a mountaineer discovers just how challenging and deeply rewarding polar exploration is.

-PFAS, or forever chemicals, provide stellar water, stain, and oil repellency to everything from clothing and carpets to dental floss and paper plates.
+Clothing companies have long relied on PFAS, or forever chemicals, to provide stellar water, stain, and oil repellency.
 But at what cost?
-New regulations are forcing industries across the globe to rethink their chemistries because of the severe health implications of PFAS.
+New regulations are forcing your favorite apparel brands across the globe to rethink their chemistry.

 Choosing not to thru-hike was one of the hardest decisions I've ever made.